South Australian Magistrates Courts We Attend

 Do I need to attend court in person, or can you appear for me?

-For first mentions, adjournments and many guilty-plea hearings we can appear under written authority or via Webex.
-You only need to attend if the magistrate specifically requires your presence (e.g. for sentencing, if you are on bail or for contested hearings).
+For first mentions, adjournments and many guilty-plea hearings, we can appear under written authority or via Webex.
+You only need to attend if the magistrate specifically requires your presence, such as for sentencing, if you are on bail, or for contested hearings.

 How much does a Magistrates Court lawyer cost in South Australia?

-We run most matters on a fixed-fee model.
-You’ll receive a written quote during your free 30-minute strategy call, no hidden hourly billing or surprise extras.
-We are one of the best criminal defence and traffic law firm in Adelaide with a five star Google rating and hundreds of satisfied clients.
+We run most Magistrates Court matters on a fixed-fee model.
+You’ll receive a written quote during your free 30-minute strategy call, with no hidden hourly billing or surprise extras.
+We are one of the best criminal defence and traffic law firms in Adelaide with a five-star Google rating and hundreds of satisfied clients.

 Can I avoid a criminal record for a first offence?

-Yes, the court can order no conviction recorded under s 24 of the Sentencing Act 2017 if we can demonstrate there are good reasons not to record a conviction, such as a lack of previous convictions, youth, compelling personal circumstances, genuine remorse, rehabilitation steps and the impact a record would have on your employment or travel.
+Yes, the court can order no conviction recorded under section 24 of the Sentencing Act 2017 if we can demonstrate there are good reasons not to record a conviction, such as a lack of previous convictions, youth, compelling personal circumstances, genuine remorse, rehabilitation steps and the impact a record would have on your employment or travel.
+See our guide on how to avoid a conviction being recorded in South Australia.

 Is there a work or special-hardship licence if I’m disqualified?